Parent Roundtable: Making the Most of Homework

-This Parent Roundtable is to help you to reach a position where:
+This roundtable is to help you to reach a position where:

-Homework is helping your children to become confident, motivated, self-reliant, considerate and cooperative.
+- Homework becomes a way of helping your children to become confident, motivated, self-reliant, considerate and cooperative.

 About Exeter Tuition Centre Homework: